 FAQs - Employers Eligibility

-No. The law does not require a minimum number of hours or days or weeks that an employee must take PFL benefits.
-It only established the maximum leave time of six paid weeks within a 12-month period.
+No. The law does not require a minimum number of hours or days or weeks that an employee must take Paid Family Leave (PFL) benefits.
+It only established the maximum leave time of eight paid weeks within a 12-month period.

 No. The law does not permit employers to require the use of sick leave instead of vacation.

 Unless complications arise, cosmetic treatments, the common cold, influenza, earaches, upset stomach, minor ulcers, and headaches other than migraine, are examples of conditions that do not meet the definition of a serious health condition for purposes of PFL.

 Yes.
 A claim may be submitted for Paid Family Leave benefits to care for a seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner who is out of the state or out of the country.
 Benefits may be payable provided the medical certificate is properly completed, establishes a need for care, and the employee is otherwise eligible.

 No. Paid Family Leave is a component of the State Disability Insurance program and contributions are mandatory under the California Unemployment Insurance Code.